 Quality comes first at McLeod Russel and to achieve internationally recognised certifications we have invested on nearly all our estates' accreditations that provide our customers with assurance that we follow best practice policies.

-These certifications include HACCP, Rainforest Alliance, Ethical Tea Partnership and Fairtrade certificates.
+These certifications include HACCP, Rainforest Alliance and Ethical Tea Partnership certificates.
 Our estates are GMP/SAP & EU MRL compliant.
 We take great pride in promoting and publishing these prestigious accreditations.

 Rainforest AllianceThe Rainforest Alliance is an international non-profit organization that works to conserve biodiversity and ensures sustainable livelihoods.
 Based in New York City, with offices throughout the United States and worldwide, the Rainforest Alliance works with people whose livelihoods depend on the land, helping them transform the way they grow food, harvest wood and host travellers.

 From large multinational corporations to small, community-based cooperatives, Rainforest Alliance involves businesses and consumers worldwide in their efforts to bring responsibly produced goods and services to a global marketplace where the demand for sustainability is growing steadily.
 Farms and forestry enterprises that meet their comprehensive criteria receive the Rainforest Alliance certification seal.

 Our products are Rainforest Alliance certified, adhering to the organisation's standards for sustainability to conserve wildlife and wetlands and promote the well-being of workers and their communities.